joric/oneliners/README.md

 class Solution:reverseWords=lambda _,s:' '.join(w[::-1]for w in s.split())
 ```

 But I don't think it worths rewriting everything to lambdas.
-Let's consider that function declaration as zero lines.
+Let's consider the function declaration as zero lines.

 ### Lambdas